rakaso598/kakao-api-module/README.md

 4. **License issues**: Some codes or libraries may not be suitable for use in commercial projects.

-### 🔧 Users should learn or use this project as a reference.
-We are not responsible for any problems caused by application to real projects.
+### 🔧 We are not responsible for any problems caused by application to real projects.